 In summary, there’s not a lot of online brokers that offer an asset library as extensive as DEGIRO.
 Whether it’s shares, bonds, ETFs, or funds – you’ll have access to thousands of instruments across 50 markets and 30 exchanges.
 This ensures that you can build a highly diversified portfolio and thus – mitigate your exposure to a single asset or marketplace.

 In terms of the main attraction – fees, this is largely very competitive.
 In fact, if investing in major marketplaces found in the UK, US, and parts of Europe, the fees are much lower than most brokers out there.
-However, it is important to remember that the likes of eToro and Robinhood (US investors) allow you to buy shares in a 100% commission-free environment.
+However, it is important to remember that the likes of eToro and Robinhood (US investors) allow you to buy shares in a 100% commission-free environment, although spreads apply.